Clean JavaScript: How to Write Code That’s Easy to Read

 Why Clean Code Matters in JavaScript

-Clean code improves:
+Clean code helps:

 Bad: